Overview of the Fields:

 What We Do:

 Without team efforts, nothing can be done with the research.
 Visit the People page for our current and formal students, postdocs and staff.
-With regard to the teaching, we have been involved in a series of bioinformatics courses at different levels from Introduction to Bioinformatics, Bioinformatics Algorithms, to Comparative Genomics.
+With regard to the teaching, we have been involved in a series of bioinformatics and genomics courses at different levels from Introduction to Bioinformatics, Bioinformatics Algorithms, to Comparative Genomics.
 Visit Teaching page for more information about the courses.

 I am the undergraduate bioinformatics degree program advisor within the Biology Department, which entails both advising students and providing consultation to other faculty members.
 There is ongoing involvement in other professional activities, such as grant proposal review, journal article review, and organization of conferences.